fhioru/terraform-provider-tfutils/docs/data-sources/json_format.md

 ### Optional

-- `indent` (Integer) The number of spaces to use for each indent.
+- `indent` (Number) The number of spaces to use for each indent.
 The default is two spaces.
+- `result` (String) A formatted JSON string.

 ### Read-Only

 - `id` (String) The ID of this resource.
-- `result` (String) A formatted JSON string.